ramitnagpalau/tse-task/README.md

 - You can use any language or tools you would like
 - Scripts should tell the user what they are doing
 - Add comments to scripts where helpful
+- Limit time spent on the task to 2-3 hours
+- Anything you don't have a chance to complete mention in the readme and we can discuss more